BawdyAnarchist/quBSD/Future_Development.md

+remove all of the local var=asdf ; local var2=lkj ... you can just say local ONCE

 VM PLAN: only remaining aspect is Linux and qb-create
  - Linux/ubuntu
     -- they actually have an overlayfs where you just add directories and it auto-tracks changes